You’ve got it covered.

 Carry this Potato Child on your hip from the second you get home from work until about 10pm.
 Play a soundtrack of goats screaming at the same time as playing a Wiggles song backwards.
 Ask your partner to throw food to you as if you are a performing seal.

-Put the Potato Child down in a safe space at 10pm and laugh about how clever you are.
+Put the Potato Child down in a safe space (because you’ve researched everything there is to know about SIDS) at 10pm and laugh about how clever you are.

 Wake up two hours later.
 Carry Potato Child around again until you feel like you can see through time itself.